About the School for International Training (SIT)

 Students applying for SIT programs will need to complete the online UR Office of Int'l Education (OIE) application (by clicking the "Apply Now" button), which will include an interview by a UR faculty member designated to work with UR students applying for SIT programs (applicants will be contacted with details).
 After receiving conditional acceptance by UR, students will also need to complete an SIT application.

-To make this dual-process easier, the OIE will allow students to submit the SIT Academic Reference rather than the OIE-format letters (so your faculty do not have to write two letters).
-Students should simply skip the recommendation portion of the OIE application process and should provide faculty with the blank SIT forms instead, instructing them to submit completed letters to the OIE.
+To make this dual-process easier, the OIE will allow students to submit the SIT Academic Reference rather than the OIE-format letter (so your faculty do not have to write two letters).
+Students should simply skip the recommendation portion of the OIE application process and should provide faculty with the blank SIT form instead, instructing them to submit the completed letter to the OIE.

-Once the OIE has finished evaluating the letters, they will be forwarded to SIT to be attached to your SIT application.
+Once the OIE has finished evaluating the letter, it will be forwarded to SIT to be attached to your SIT application.
 We will also forward to SIT the official UR transcript you submit to the OIE.
 Students should apply early, if possible, to allow time to complete both applications, as SIT programs are known to fill early.
 Questions?
 Email email@example.com.

 back to top

-If the country in which you wish to study is under an active Department of State Travel Warning (click here to see the list of current travel warnings; just scroll down to the relevant country), you must submit a travel warning petition and waiver form.
+If the country in which you wish to study is ranked as a 3 under the Department of State Travel Advisory system (click here and enter the name of the country), you must submit a travel advisory petition and waiver form.

 Students are required to apply for a student visa prior to departure.
 Do this in a timely manner!
 SIT generally provides some information about the visa process to admitted students, but in most cases students are ultimately responsible for completing the paperwork.